Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

 Does Dollywood celebrate Halloween?

-Each year, the event features many fun things to explore, including special seasonal treats, live entertainment and larger-than-life seasonal displays.
+Each year, the event features many fun things to explore, including special seasonal treats, live entertainment and larger-than-life seasonal displays and pumpkin sculptures.

 By day, the Dollywood Harvest Festival features culinary treats, live entertainment and concerts.

 By night, the family-friendly Great Pumpkin LumiNights illuminates the park with great decorations that will glow with thousands of jack-o-lanterns.